jingl8/jingl8.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at UIUC, interested in both developing novel statistical and computational methods and applying them to important subtantive questions in the social sciences.
+I am a PhD student at UIUC, interested in both developing novel statistical and computational methods and applying them to important subtantive questions in political science.

 Research Paper Abstracts
 ======